laro/Cilia/README.md

 [Someone said in an interview (back in 2000):](https://www.stroustrup.com/devXinterview.html)
 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.

-Indeed Cpp2 and Carbon do not feel familiar to me.
 I like many aspects, especially of Cpp2, but not the `name: Type` syntax.
+It indeed does not feel familiar to me, IMHO unnecessarily so.
 Cilia is a bit more conservative/traditional here.
-And I hope its syntax is "easy enough" to parse.
+And I hope its syntax is / will be "easy enough" to parse.

 ## Introduction